linode/docs/docs/guides/websites/cms/wordpress/update-php-for-wordpress/index.md

 1. Exit the MySQL database, and restore the old database using the `mysql` command.
 Do not use `mysqldump` because this does not accurately re-create the database schema.
 Replace the `username` field with the actual name of the WordPress account and specify the path to the location of the `sql` database archive.

         mysql -u username -p wordpress < /pathto/filename.sql
 1. Login back into the WordPress site and verify the content is present and the site behaves as expected.
-WordPress asks you for the user name, password, and database name again.
+WordPress asks you for the username, password, and database name again.
 This is because the original `wordpress` table no longer exists and it must re-evaluate your credentials.
 1. (**Optional**) You might want to take this opportunity to upgrade all themes and plug-ins and inspect the WordPress Dashboard for any further issues.
 It is also a good idea to remove any unused plug-ins.